NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/Verification of Web Content Integrity. A new approach to protecting servers against tampering.md

 #### Web content verification system (WCV)

-The authors propose a new web security framework to address the web data integrity issue.
+The authors propose ==a new web security framework to address the web data integrity issue==.
 The WCV model consists of a firewall between the client and the server, which ensures a clean conversation between the two agents.
 The system can run as a separate process on the server-side:
 - **integrity verifier (manager)**: central component of the model that mediates between client and server.
 It manages the HTTP requests and responses by executing a state protocol that enforces a number of web policies to each element of the web page (e.g., how and when to render a specific component, or to modify its properties)
 - **response hashing calculator**: it calculates the hash value of each HTTP response on the web server before sending the response to integrity verifier, for further processing, and then to the client
 - **web register**: it monitor and register the user activity (if the system has been tampered with it provides alerts to the web server)
 - **recovery**: it recovers the valid data, in case of tampering (e.g., the integrity verifier is not able to enforce web policy)

 ![[wcv_model_web_security.png]]

 ---
 #### References